recogito/recogito-studio-sdk/README.md

 ### Create New Project From Template

-1. In you browser, go to the [template repository](https://github.com/recogito/plugin-template)
+1. In your browser, go to the [template repository](https://github.com/recogito/plugin-template)
 2. Above the file list, click Use this template.
 3. Select Create a new repository.